joepatten/personal/pages/teaching/math_bootcamp.md

 ### Course Outline

-Below I have provided a *tentative schedule*.
+Below I have provided a *tentative* schedule.
 Dates as well as topics are subject to change depending on the pace of the course, as well as what I think should be covered.
 Also, I will be introducing programming (specifically using Python) on August 9th.
 That day will be optional, although I strongly recommend you attend.

 #### Before coming to mathcamp: